 Much Asian-style design is inspired by the Japanese and Chinese cultures.
 The Japanese look is classically minimal, creating an atmosphere of calm and tranquillity.
 By contrast, Chinese inspired design is bright and colourful.

 Lighting plays an important part when you are creating an Asian-inspired look.
 To create a Japanese room, choose one with plenty of natural light.
 Look for simple paper shades in pale colours, and use with low level lighting.
 Traditional Japanese shades use mulberry paper which has a natural creased look.
 If you are craft-minded, you can make your own Akari shades.
-LEDs are perfect for use with paper lampshades as there is no risk of them catching fire.
-To maintain the minimal Japanese look, choose cool white LEDs.
+LED light bulbs are perfect for use with paper lampshades as there is no risk of them catching fire.
+To maintain the minimal Japanese look, choose cool white LED light bulbs.

 Japanese furniture is simple and streamlined, and often low to the floor.
 Why not complement your design with some simple Ikebana flower arrangements for classic elegance.

 Chinese design is dramatic.
 Think of reds and golds and traditional lacquer furniture.
 The colour red means good luck in Chinese culture.
 You will want brighter lights accompanied by bold coloured shades for your Chinese look.
 Traditional lanterns are widely available.
 Some are made from paper, others from shimmering silk, often decorated with tassels.